Bay City Western High School: Building

 Western High School has the usual number of academic departments.
 These include English, math, social studies, science, computers, arts, broadcasting and communications, human services, physical education and industrial arts, all of which are separated into wings.

-There is a library in between the high school and middle school sides; they are connected as one room, but students are restricted from the other school's library.
+There is a library, now commonly referred to as the media center in between the high school and middle school sides; they are connected as one room, but students are restricted from the other school's side of the media center.
+Said area was remodeled before the beginning of the 2023-2024 school year by decorating, installing new carpet, adding couches and chairs, and replacing old bookshelves with new ones.

-There is also a second floor which consists mostly of math, human services, social studies, and computers as of which a middle school portion is connected in the east wing.
+The second floor hosts both middle and high school classes, consisting mostly of math, human services, and social studies.

-The lower portion of the first floor on the south side of school consists of science, social studies, and English.
-The library entrance is also in this area as well as a locker bay.
-The south portion also consists of most of the classrooms in middle school.
+The lower portion of the first floor on the south side of the school consists of science, social studies, and English.
+This area also contains a library entrance as well as a locker bay.
+Additionally, the south portion consists of most of the classrooms in the middle school.

-Heading north are the administration offices which are halfway between the lower level and the second floor which leads to the main entrances, commons, gym on the west side.
-To the east are Bryant Auditorium and the Arts Department.

-The Arts Department offers classes such as art, auto-mechanics, industrial drawing, welding, wood shop, video and radio, drama, choir and band.
-There is a backside and backstage entrance to Bryant Auditorium as well as a locker bay and entrances to the school's tunnel system.
+The administration offices are between the lower level and the second floor.
+This floor contains the main entrances, commons, and gym on the west side.
+To the east is Bryant Auditorium and the Arts Department.
+Said Arts Department offers classes such as art, auto mechanics, industrial drawing, welding, woodshop, video and radio, drama, choir and band.
+There is a backstage entrance to Bryant Auditorium as well as a locker bay and entrances to the school's tunnel system.

 Bryant Auditorium seats about 1200 people and is used for various activities including school plays and presentations.
-Beneath the stage is a rehearsal/dressing room and behind the stage contains the part of the Sound system and access stairs to the technical aspects of the lighting system.
+The region features a rehearsal/dressing room and an area for technical work with sound and lighting.
 There is also a loading dock behind the stage.
-In the upper portion of the auditorium there is a lounge and spot light access.
+In the upper portion of the auditorium, there is a lounge and access area for spotlights.

-The Commons is the area in which students of Western High and Middle school eat, although is separated into areas for them.
-It consists of a small vending area a corner store that students can buy school supplies and snacks from.
-There are also two lunch lines on each end of the common which are shared by the Western High and middle school students which sometimes can cause problems with shared lunch periods between the schools.
+The Commons is the area in which students of Western High and Middle School eat.
 A trophy case is in the hallway at the front of the commons.
-High school students have an open campus lunch due to the sharing of the commons with the middle school.
+High school students have an open campus lunch due to the number of students that attend the school.